kagesenshi/blog/_posts/2023-09-11-reverse-wsl.md

 Click **Save and connect.**, and you now have connected to the VM and can use it.

-Switch to full screen view to make things appear as if it is not a VM.
+Switch to full screen view for seamless display.
 You will need to set resolution to match your monitor resolution.

 Optionally, for better display performance with this method of connection, launch Performance app and configure it for best performance.